 A recent report commissioned by the Transport Workers Union (TWU) highlights the depth and breadth of the attacks being levelled against the Australian working class.

 Written by The Australia Institute, the report – titled The Consequences of Wage Suppression for Australia’s Superannuation System – estimates that 25% of the workforce has experienced some form of wage suppression.

-Data taken from the Commonwealth Department of Employment shows a rapid decline in Enterprise Bargaining Agreement (EBA) coverage.
-Some 479,000 EBAs have been stripped from workplaces since 2013 pushing the majority of these workers back onto minimum awards.
+Data taken from the Federal Department of Employment shows a rapid decline in Enterprise Bar-gaining Agreement (EBA) coverage.
+Some 479,000 people have been pushed off EBAs since 2013, the majority of these workers going back onto minimum awards.

 The current disputes at UGL, Crown Casino, and at Streets ice cream are merely the tip of the ice-berg with millions of workers having already been stripped of their wages and conditions.
 In addition, wage theft is rife with 7-Eleven and Domino’s pizza being just two high profile examples.

 While The Australia Institute report focuses on the loss of superannuation payments, figures produced by the superannuation industry show that 30% of Australian workers are either underpaid or not being paid at all.
 The Australian Bureau of Statistics’ most recent report shows an overall fall in wages of 0.5% in the December 2016 quarter, while profits surged by 20.1%.